israpps/PS2-OPL-CFG-Database/scripts/README.md

 ## Pre-requisites to run the scripts

 1. These are bash scripts.
 You need a UNIX-like environment to run them.
 They have been tested on a Debian derivative.
-If you have Windows, they should work with [WSL]( * Game Description * Number Of Players * Genre * Release Date * Developer * Rating).
+If you have Windows, they should work with [WSL](https://docs.microsoft.com/en-us/windows/wsl/).

 2. Before running the scripts, you need to install [SkyScraper](https://github.com/muldjord/skyscraper).

-3. It is strongly reccommended you create an account on [Screenscraper.fr](https://www.screenscraper.fr).
-There are different sunscription tiers that allow you to use different numbers of threads for scraping.
+3. It is strongly recommended you create an account on [Screenscraper.fr](https://www.screenscraper.fr).
+There are different subscription tiers that allow you to use different numbers of threads for scraping.
 If you feel the service is useful for you, support them through Patreon!

 ## Disclaimer